saadaf-m/UX-Project1/README.md

 2. Have you written interview questions? <br>
 3. Have you created a screener survey to find a representative sample of study participants? <br>

 Following that, I developed empathy maps for each (useful) interviewee to help organize all the information I acquired from a single person.
 From there, I identified each user's pain points.
+End then finally, I marked off the end of the Brainstorming phase by grouping as much data as I could and building out 3 personas that in some way were a composure of some of the data collected from the plethora of info collected from the small business owners. <br><br>

+To recap, the goal of the brainstorming phase is to gather insights about the users, their needs, and the opportunities for solving their problems.
+This is where activities like user interviews, surveys, and building personas take place.

+# Define
+At this point we are in the Define phase of the Product Development Life Cycle.
+In this phase, the insights gathered during research are synthesized and used to define the product's goals, user needs, and project scope.
+Key artifacts such as personas, user journeys, and problem statements are finalized here to ensure alignment between the user needs and the business objectives.
+<br><br>

 Note that most pain points fall into 4 categories:
 1. Financial: User problems related to money.
     - _(E.g., Opening an article only to be blocked by a paywall)_
 2. Product: Quality issues related to the product. _(E.g., Norman doors)_